mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 That’s very natural too.
 If you become very tedious [in] taking care of one thing in a day, all day is completely tedious.

 For instance, I really experienced this when I was in my temple.
-I was tedious for a certain period of time: I didn’t want to get up in the morning.
+I was tedious for a certain period of time: I didn’t want to get up in the mornings.
 Even though my master got up in the morning, I didn’t.
 On purpose. *[He laughs.]* So my life all day was completely tedious.
 All day didn’t go smoothly; always something cloudy.
 So I became very lazy.

 So that is what Dōgen Zenji mentions here: “If one thing becomes tedious, all things become tedious.”

 > You should know that those who like easy things are, as a matter of course, unworthy of the practice of the Way.

 [For] “unworthy of the practice of the Way,” originally it says, “you are not an appropriate *container* of the Way.”
 [It] means you are incompetent as an appropriate practitioner of the Way.
-You are a great container of the dharma, but it doesn’t appear; so that’s why you are incompetent as appropriate practitioners of the Way.
+But you are a great container of the dharma – but it doesn’t appear.
+So that’s why you are incompetent as appropriate practitioners of the Way.
 Because if you are [jewels], you have to practice, you have to manifest it.
 That [is] the practice: make it alive!

 So [...] your body and mind is a great dharma container, but it doesn’t work.
 At that time you are a container but your container doesn’t work.
 That’s the point Dōgen Zenji mentions here.